apache/mesos/docs/fetcher.md

 1. The agent-internal Fetcher Process (in terms of libprocess) that controls and coordinates all fetch actions.
-Every agent instance has exactly one internal fetcher instance that is used by every kind of containerizer (except the external containerizer variant, which is responsible for its own approach to fetching).
+Every agent instance has exactly one internal fetcher instance that is used by every kind of containerizer.

 2. The external program `mesos-fetcher` that is invoked by the former.
 It performs all network and disk operations except file deletions and file size